cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 wherein `cross-seed` has to frequently scan your `dataDirs` and watch all of their children for changes.

+If you have multiple clients and/or linkDirs configured, `cross-seed` will inject data-based matches into the first valid [`torrentClient`](../basics/options.md#torrentclients) along with the first valid [`linkDir`](../basics/options.md#linkdirs).
+Custom routing is not supported at this time.

 ## General Usage for [`dataDirs`](../basics/options.md#datadirs)

 :::info dataDirs Usage